aigents/aigents-java/doc/aigents_integration_news_user.md

 	1. The user with administrator role is identified automatically as a first user registered with and logged into the fresh Aigents Server installation.
 	1. Any of the following parameters can be set updated with the folloiwng statements in AL language.
 		1. Get values of any combination of parameters - example:
-			1. Say: *what your http threads, http timeout?*
+			1. Say: *What your http threads, http timeout?*
 			1. Get: *My http threads 32, http timeout 60000.*
 		1. Set values for any combination of parameters - example:
 			1. Say: *Your http threads 32, http timeout 60000.*